Ariadna5D/Ariadna5D/README.md

 ### 🚀 What I Do

-- 🕹 **Game Development**: Crafting immersive experiences with Unity & Unreal Engine
+- 🕹 **Game Development**: Crafting some small projects with Unity & Unreal Engine
-- 🗃 **Database Engineering**: Designing optimized data architectures and queries
+- 🗃 **Database Engineering**: Learning optimized data design architectures and queries
-- 🌐 **Full-Stack Development**: Building robust web applications from front to back
+- 🌐 **Full-Stack Development**: Learning to build robust web applications from front to back

 ---